DataDog/hiring-engineers/answers.md

 * Bonus: Since this monitor is going to alert pretty often, you don't want to be alerted when you are out of the office.
 Set up a scheduled downtime for this monitor that silences it from 7pm to 9am daily.
 Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.

 >Answer: [_Monitors - Manage Downtime - Schedule Downtime_](https://app.datadoghq.com/monitors#downtime)

+>1.Choose what to silence.

+>2.Set a schedule.

+>(optional)3-4.Add an optional message to notify your team

 <img src="https://github.com/jinmei612/datadog_screenshots/blob/master/upload/downtime.png" />